 You’d assume that the end of the summer would be the worst time of year for heat stroke, but when it comes to exercise-induced heat stroke, it’s actually the beginning of the summer season or early fall that can be trouble—should an uncommonly hot day occur.
 “When your body acclimatizes to hotter weather, you become a more efficient and voluminous sweater, which serves as a big defense against heat illness,” says Dr. Winger.
 If your body isn’t used to the heat, take frequent breaks, sip water or a sports drink to thirst, and seek out shady routes.

 Infants, the elderly, and people with chronic diseases are especially vulnerable to heat stroke, according to the CDC.
 The Mayo Clinic points out that fainting may be the first sign of heat stroke in these individuals.
-During a heat wave, keep a watch on people who fall into these groups; call 911 if they should pass out and consider CPR if necessary—brush up on the seven essential CPR steps here.
+During a heat wave, keep a watch on people who fall into these groups; call 911 if they should pass out and consider CPR if necessary.

 What to do if you think you have heat stroke

 Doctors can’t stress this enough: Call 911.
-In fact, the US Department of Health & Human Services notes that people with heat stroke should be admitted straight to the ICU.
 If you are with a victim while waiting for help to arrive, you can fan and sprinkle them with water to help their body cool down.
 At the hospital, treatment involves cool water immersion or ice packs placed on the groin, neck, and armpits.

 Next, check out 20 strange symptoms you should never ignore.